shyamsg/JellyBelly/README.md

     * Currently JellyBelly outputs spaced kmer scaled counts in text format.
 Future versions will output this information in binary format to a filename specified as an option.
 Converting binary output to text output will be implemented separately.
 * JellyBelly's execution
     * Currently JellyBelly has only one way of executing it.
 Future versions will introduce 'commands'.
 For example, there will be a comand to vectorize sequence data, another comand to print binary vector files, and another comand scale raw counts.

+# Other stuff

+* protein sequences
+    * Currently not supported
+* Use of multiple threads
+    * The speed advantages of multithreading do not justify the resources I would have to invest in implementing it.
+Eventually this will be incorporated into JellyBelly
+* Use in windows
+    * No